makersacademy/CV/README.md

 ## Joe Maidman
 An aspiring software developer and passionate technologist.

-After a demanding decade long career in finance of which I am extremely proud, I am now looking for a new challenge.
+After a demanding decade-long career in finance of which I am extremely proud, I am now looking for a new challenge.
 As a graduate of Makers Academy, I have had the freedom to explore and confirm my long-held passion for software development.
-I am now looking for an opportunity that will promote learning and progression, as I start a new journey as a software craftsman.
+I am now looking for an opportunity that will promote learning and progression.
 I am excited and eager to start the next chapter of my life.

 ## Skills